matteoredaelli/qsense/README.md

-# pysense
+# qsense

-pysense is an useful library and command line for qliksense
+qsense is an useful library and command line for qliksense

 ## installation

-pip install pysense
+pip install qsense

 ## Useful commands